albertyeh/Getting-and-Cleaning-Data-Course-Project/codebook.md

 features         | load/store feature names from `features.txt`
-ds               | Combind x , y and subkect by column sel              | Selected fields for step 5 averages         | Output result for step 5
+ds               | Combind x , y and subkect by column sel              | Selected fields for step 5 averages         | The average of each variable for each activity and each subject

 run_analysis()